-The latter is more common, the Florida institute says, appearing black with tiny white dots on the body.
+Appearance: The latter is more common, the University of Florida says, appearing black with tiny white dots on the body.
 The light variety shows white with a reddish head, but both types have dark, lateral rows of stinging spines on their backs.

-You’ll find them munching on your oak and willow leaves, and can reach 2.5 inches in length.
+What they eat: You’ll find them munching on your oak and willow leaves and can reach 2.5 inches in length.

-And this is one caterpillar you definitely don’t want to be stung by.
-The spines break off into the skin, release the toxin and cause sudden stinging, redness and swelling that can last from one day to more than a week.
+Toxin: This is one caterpillar you don’t want to be stung by.
+The spines break off into the skin, release the toxin and cause sudden stinging, redness, and swelling that can last from one day to more than a week.

-Now the Southern flannel moth caterpillar, or white flannel moth caterpillar, looks like what you’d expect a stinging caterpillar to look.
+Now the white flannel moth caterpillar, commonly known as Hackberry Leafslug, looks like what you’d expect a stinging caterpillar to look like.

-Growing as long as 1.25 inches, it has a yellow body marked with a wide black stripe down the back, bordered with red at each end.
+Appearance: Growing as long as 1.25 inches, it has a yellow body marked with a wide black stripe down its back, bordered with red at each end.

-This is a caterpillar whose poisonous warnings are certainly on display: along that black stripe are yellow bunches that contain non-stinging long hairs and shorter stinging hairs, says the Kentucky Extension.
+This is a caterpillar whose poisonous warnings are certainly on display: along that black stripe are yellow bunches that contain non-stinging long hairs and shorter stinging hairs.

-Favorite foods for the flannel moth caterpillar are redbud, honey locust, hackberry, mimosa and beech.
+What they eat: Favorite foods for the flannel moth caterpillar are beech, hackberry, honey locust, mimosa, and redbud.

 Spiny Oak-Slug Caterpillar (Euclea delphinii)

-The spiny oak slug is another species that uses its bold coloration to advertise its toxicity.
+The spiny oak slug is another species that uses its bold coloration for advertising its toxicity.

-Rows of spine clusters also run down the caterpillars sides, with two to four large clusters of spines protruding from the rear.
+Appearance: They come in a range of colors “but can be identified by their oval, stout bodies and abundance of spines protruding from them,” UF-IFAS says.
+Rows of spine clusters also run down the caterpillar’s sides, with two to four large clusters of spines protruding from the rear.

-Luckily that small package doesn’t hide a powerful sting.
-Their spines are hollow with a toxin gland at the base and its sting is considered to be milder than others, with symptoms like a burning sensation, redness and inflammation.
+Toxin: Luckily, that small package doesn’t hide a powerful sting.
+Their spines are hollow with a toxin gland at the base, and its sting is considered milder than others, with symptoms like a burning sensation, redness, and inflammation.

 First Aid for Caterpillar Stings